Skip to content

 $orArrayThe $or condition passes if any of the array conditions pass

 Condition rules may be independent of one another.
-Add separate condition rules in an array of object using the key $or to show the field if any of the condition groups pass.
-A mixture of simple equivalence and method calls can be used.
+Add separate condition rules in an array of objects using the key $or to show the field if any of the condition groups pass.
+A mixture of simple equivalence, MongoDB-style operators, and method calls can be used.

 In this example, the rating field will display if either seenMovie or uninformedOpinion is true, if contributorLevel is 'intermediate' or 'expert', or if a call to the featuredMovie() method returns true.